Police: Teens arrested in vandalism of Christmas decorations for boy with terminal cancer

 The community has been rallying around the boy and his family by decorating their homes with Christmas decorations to celebrate the holiday early so he can enjoy it.

+“It’s amazing.
+He’s so full of energy.
+He’s so happy.
+He’s come out here every night to look at all the lights and all the people who are coming by to visit, the kids, and just having a blast.
+He’s literally living Christmas every day,” said Todd Allen, Brody’s dad.

 “Astonishingly, vandals began destroying these decorations over the past few days.
-There have been several incidents, some residents being victimized more than once,” Colerain Township Police Chief Mark Denney said in the release.
+There have been several incidents, some residents being victimized more than once,” said Colerain Township Police Chief Mark Denney.

 "The Colerain Police Department formulated a response to this spree and, with the help of one our observant residents, two juveniles were apprehended overnight and confessed to several of the incidents.